fish2000/viron/README.md

 Viron works hard to be this straightforardly stupid.
-For example, Viron is implemented on top of the python standard-lib [string.Template class](http://docs.python.org/release/2.5.2/lib/node40.html), which idiotically takes the liberty ofturning any occurances of doubled-up dollar signs (or '$$') into a single dollar sign (to wit, '$') that it encounters while templating...
+For example, Viron is implemented on top of the python standard-lib [string.Template class](http://docs.python.org/release/2.5.2/lib/node40.html), which idiotically takes the liberty of turning any occurances of doubled-up dollar signs (or '$$') into a single dollar sign (to wit, '$') that it should happen across while templating...
 Viron specifically lacks this nonsensical 'feature'.

 Conversely, the stdlib templater's vexing ignorance of the backslash prefix to mean